integrii/headlessChrome/README.md

 // Write all the HTML from the web site: browser.Write(`document.documentElement.outerHTML`)

+// range over all the output that comes from the browser with the string reader package for len(browser.Session.Output) > 0 {
+  fmt.Println(<-browser.Session.Output)
+}

 // click some span element from the page by its text content browser.ClickItemWithInnerHTML("span", "Google Search")

-// range over all the output that comes from the browser with the string reader package for l := range browser.Session.Output {
+// drain all the output so we can pay attention to the next line for len(c) > 0 {
-  fmt.Println(l)
+  <-c
 }

 // select the content of something by its css classes